10 new COVID-19 cases in Singapore, including 2 locally transmitted infections

 On Monday, Marina Bay Sands Casino and several restaurants across Singapore, including in The Central and The Centrepoint, were added to a list of places visited by COVID-19 cases during their infectious period.

-A cornerman who was due to take part in a ONE Championship event on Dec 4 has tested positive for COVID-19.
+A cornerman who was due to take part in a ONE Championship event on Dec 4 also tested positive for COVID-19.

 He tested positive for COVID-19 upon his arrival on Nov 27.